ta-matsuura/openwhisk-workshops/bootcamp/README.md

 https://service.us.apiconnect.ibmcloud.com/gws/apigateway/api/8326f1d8a3dbc5afd14413a2682b7a78e17a55ee352f6c03f6be82718d69726e/fibonacci
 </pre>

 > `bx wsk api` commands are not supported in the shell yet.
-Please use the CLI or escape theses commands with a `!` in the shell.
+Please use the CLI or escape these commands with a `!` in the shell.

 So, let's try it out: